RHS Kiltie History

-The initial Kiltie Band totaled only 58 members in 1960; in 2016, the total rose to 213.
+The initial Kiltie Band totaled only 58 members in 1960; in 2016, the total rose to 213 and continues to have over 200 students participate each year.
 The first band trip took place at the Orange Bowl Parade in December, 1961.
 From that time on, the band has played festivals and parades all over the United States and in several foreign countries, including: Ireland, Scotland, England, and Germany.
-The Kilties event got into acting!
+The Kilties even got into acting!
 In December, 1993, the band was filmed in a Christmas parade scene for the French movie, "Seven Sundays".